KISMED-TUDa/pulse3dface/README.md

         │
         └───S01
             │   camera_calibration_ocv.xml      <- camera calibration parameters in openCV format estimated from calibration images
-            │   cameras_all.xml                 <- external camera calibration of all videos/images estimated in Methashape
+            │   cameras_all.xml                 <- external camera calibration of all videos/images estimated in Metashape

 ```

-## Example Code (TBD)
+The 3D Face Models are in `.obj` format and can be previewed with any 3D Software, e.g. Windows 3D Viewer or [MeshLab](https://www.meshlab.net/).